PazitoPazos/evolve/README.md

 ## Requirements

-To run this API, you will need to have the following installed on your system:
+To run the app, you will need to have the following installed on your system:

 - MySQL Server
 - NodeJS 20+